nilnul/nilnul._bit_._LIB_/Readme.md

 	date, for example:230722, is in yymmdd format, time, for example: 200220, is in hhMMss format.

-So you can always tell from the package version of the datetime of this package.
+So you can always tell from the package version of the datetime of this package; that can help you decide whether the package is the one just pushed to the server.

 Currently, the version is appended with "-sym", so please make sure to check "including Previews" to search for it from nuget.org.